mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md

 2. Copy the **trnLuParams** translation object from the TDM_LIBRARY LU to the LU.

 3. Edit the **trnLuParams**.
 Populate  the parameter name and the SQL query of each parameter.
 The SQL query runs on the LU.
 The query must return only one column to be populated into the parameter column of the LU_PARAMS table.
-To validate an SQL query, click the SQL button on the record to open the [Query Builder](/articles/11_query_builder/02_query_builder_window.md) where you can populate the **Fbric** DB connection and select the LU.
+To validate an SQL query, click the SQL button on the record to open the [Query Builder](/articles/11_query_builder/02_query_builder_window.md) where you can populate the **Fabric** DB connection and select the LU.
 For example:

     ![trnLuParams](images/trnLuParams_example.png)